xandresariasx/ADC-and-perfusion-parameters-from-MRI/README.md

 Code: First download all files and add it to the Matlab path.
 Second, edit RunOnePatient.m.
 Change the raw data folder, the folder to write the data, and the patient to process.
 Change other options if desired.

-Data: The anonymized MRI images used in this study is expected to be shared soon in Imaging Data Commons (https://datacommons.cancer.gov/repository/imaging-data-commons).
+Data: The anonymized MRI images used in this study are expected to be shared soon in Imaging Data Commons (https://datacommons.cancer.gov/repository/imaging-data-commons).

 # Results:
 For DW-MRI data: